iamnotsharath/Sharath_Portfolio/README.md

-Adding more points to this will be my learnings on cloud certificaions I would like to complete the certification of Azure cloud consultant certification AZ-900 along with the cloud practitioner certification
+Adding more points to this will be my learnings on cloud certificaions I would like to complete the certification of Azure cloud consultant certification AZ-900 along with the cloud practitioner certification Adding to that would be working on projects in machine learning and databases